Deardorff's Glossary of International Economics

 ICA International commodity agreement

-Iceberg transport cost A cost of transporting a good that uses up only some fraction of the good itself, rather than using any other resources.
-Based on the idea of floating an iceberg, which is costless except for the amount of the iceberg itself that melts.
-It is a very tractable way of modeling transport costs since it impacts no other market.
+Iceberg transport cost 1.
+A cost of transporting a good that uses up some fraction of the good itself, rather than other resources.
+By analogy with floating an iceberg, costless except for the part of the iceberg that melts.
+Far from realistic, but a tractable way of modeling transport costs since it impacts no other market.
 Due to Samuelson (1954).

 ICOR Incremental capital output ratio